Fourier transform and expanding maps on Cantor sets: Regular part of the measure and large deviations

-The proof of the above in this form was given in \cite{JordanSahlsten} for countable alphabets, where a tail assumption for $\mu$ is imposed in terms of the behaviour of $\tau$ at the tail.
-In the finite alphabets we do not have a tail, so we can apply the result in this form.
+The proof of the above in this form was given in \cite[Corollary 4]{JordanSahlsten} for the Gauss map $x \mapsto 1/x \mod 1$ on countable alphabets, where a tail assumption for $\mu$ is imposed in terms of the behaviour of $\tau$ at the tail.
+However, the proof works for any Markov map with the condition (1), (2) and (3) we assume in the introduction and the equilibrium states $\mu = \mu_\phi$ associated to $T$ with exponentially vanishing variations.
+In the finite alphabets we also do not have a tail, so we can apply \cite[Corollary 4]{JordanSahlsten} in this form.